gocodebox/lifterlms/_readme/description.md

 **The mission of LifterLMS is to democratize education in the digital classroom.
 Our vision is to lift up others through education.**

+We invite you to let us guide you to a successful training platform through our WordPress LMS technology, trainings and support systems.
+We want you to avoid the common mistakes, avoid the Software Frankenstein problem, and NOT waste any time.

+> LifterLMS helps you **ACCELERATE**.

 # **Here's What I'd Like You To Do Next ...**

 Install the free LifterLMS plugin on your website from here on WordPress, then ...